Mary Ersek, PhD, RN, FPCN

 As an ICU and oncology nurse early in her career, Mary Ersek saw the need for better palliative and end-of-life care firsthand.
 When Dr. Ersek began conducting research, she realized that people living in nursing homes who have dementia were especially in need of palliative care.

-“I am committed to enhancing the quality of care for persons with serious illness, especially older adults who are cared for in nursing homes and veterans.”
+“I am committed to enhancing the quality of care for persons with serious illness, especially older adults who are cared for in nursing homes, those with dementia, and veterans.”

 - PhD , University of Washington, 1991